julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 ---

-## What Flower Essences Actually Are
+## What Flower Essences Are — And What They Are Not

-Flower essences are liquid preparations made by placing fresh flowers in water, traditionally in sunlight, to imprint the plant’s energetic pattern into the water.
+Flower essences are **not herbal medicine**.

+They contain no measurable dose of plant chemistry.

+Instead, they are prepared by imprinting the energetic pattern of a flower into water, traditionally using sunlight.

+This places them **closer to folk magic and ritual healing than pharmacology**.

+In old village logic, this made sense.

+When fear overwhelms the body, you do not force it.
+You remind it how to breathe.

 They are used for: